 Social Media Management

-If you want to keep a steady supply of content posted to your firm’s social media channels but you don’t want to have to tend to it every day, get a social media management tool.
+If you want to keep a steady supply of content posted to your firm’s social media channels without daily maintenance, get a social media management tool.
 They allow you to schedule content for your various social media channels, add graphics (including GIFs and video), and re-post content, all with just a few clicks.

-They also provide analytics that tell you which posts had the most likes, clicks, etc., and how many new followers you’ve earned.
+They also provide analytics that show which posts had the most likes, clicks, etc., and how many new followers you’ve earned.

 As much as we love words, we must confess that a great image does more to grab a reader’s attention than even the best-written prose.
 Because we never want to use a photo without the proper authorization, we use a variety of sources to find affordable, licensed imagery.